What is route optimisation?

 Create efficient routes to save time and money

-Distributors face multiple challenges every day – high volume of customer orders to organise, rising fuel costs, drivers and vehicles to manage, changing road and traffic conditions, and tight time windows.
+Distributors face multiple challenges every day – the organisation of high volume customer orders to organise, rising fuel costs, managing drivers and vehicles, changing road and traffic conditions, and tight time windows.
 These scenarios combine and create an overwhelming situation.

-Market Motion’s expert route analysis utilising Omnitracs’ next gen technology will take all of these challenges into account and works to find the best possible route plan to reach a fleet’s business goals each day.
-Fleets with optimised routes often save time and money while providing better service to their customers.
+Market Motion’s expert route analysis utilising Omnitracs’ software will take all of these challenges into account and works to find the best possible route plan to reach business goals each day.
+Fleets with optimised routes save time and money, while providing better service to their customers.

 Reducing transportation costs